andifalk/spring-basics-training/lab-1/README.md

 ***Tip:***
 If you need any help then consult the [presentation](https://andifalk.github.io/spring-basics-training/presentation/index.html) or the [Spring Reference Docs](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-factory-instantiation).
-If you are really have no clue you can always look into the finished reference code in _complete_ sub project
+If you really have no clue you can always look into the finished reference code in _complete_ sub project